 - Theaster Gates: theastergates.com/

-Agnello and Manto designed a simple armature framework which form the structure of the ImageWall panels.
-The simple structure was fabricated by members of the Redmoon team, pictured below.
+To install the formed panels, Agnello and Manto designed a simple armature framework which form the structure of the ImageWall panels.
+The simple structure was fabricated by members of the Redmoon team and installed on site.

 During the festival, the panels were raised into place by performers following the burning of the “GRIT House”, a very real symbol of the Great Chicago Fire, explained further on the Redmoon website.